What are Marine Le Pen's policies?Comments

 The French Front National (FN) leader was among the first to congratulate the US presidential winner and the “free” American people, quickly adding that the result was “good news” for France.

 Marine Le Pen has long been touted to reach the run-off of next spring’s presidential election, especially in the wake of several terror attacks carried out on French soil in the name of political Islam.
-The question increasingly being asked now is whether she can actually win.
+The question that has been increasingly asked is whether she can actually win.

 Victory for a contender from one of the European Union’s linchpin countries, who wants to see the break-up of the EU, could be a mortal blow to the bloc.

-The Front National will unveil its manifesto for the 2017 presidential election in February.
-Its programme from 2012 is still on the party’s website.
-Le Pen’s rhetoric on familiar themes is arguably every bit as important in terms of attracting voters as the policy details themselves.
+The Front National leader’s 144-point manifesto for the 2017 presidential election was published the day before Le Pen’s key speech in Lyon which effectively kicked off her campaign.
+As with her programme from the 2012 election, her rhetoric on familiar themes is arguably every bit as important in terms of attracting voters as the policy details themselves.

 The FN too toxic for UKIP